Bielsk Podlaski, Poland - JewishGen

 Bielsk Podlaski

 Bielsk Podlaski, Poland, has a long Jewish history.
-This site connects you with that history through first-person accounts, Holocaust testimonies, family histories, photographs, archival materials, and encyclopedic works.
-It also contains links to other resources pertaining to Bielsk Podlaski and to Jewish life in Poland.
+This site connects you with that history through first-person accounts, Holocaust testimonies, family histories, and photographs.
+It also contains links to archival materials, encyclopedic works, and other resources pertaining to Bielsk Podlaski and to Jewish life in Poland.
 This site can help you learn more about how your ancestors lived, and perhaps help you discover names or photos of relatives.
 A significant portion of this material has been shared or translated by others with ties to Bielsk.
 If you have photos, documents, stories or materials related to Bielsk Podlaski that you would like to share, or if you find any errors, please email the coordinator.

 Przeczytaj tę stronę po polsku Читайте цей сайт українською Читать этот сайт на русском языке